Page Contents

 Well I couldn’t believe it either, the fantastic Nunobiki Falls are stunning, and literally a stone’s throw from the city.

-You first pass the Mentaki Falls followed by the Ontaki Falls (my favourite), and if you keep hiking there’s spectacular views over Kobe and a reservoir to enjoy.
+You first pass the Mentaki Falls followed by the Ontaki Falls (my favourite), and if you keep hiking there’s spectacular views over the city of Kobe and a reservoir to enjoy.
 The hike starts a connection of paths that lead all the way to Mount Rokko and Arima Onsen.

 Himeji Castle